Kol Ami — The Northern Virginia Reconstructionist Community

 Click here to download Kol Ami’s Adult B’nai Mitzvah Guidelines.

 When it becomes necessary for Kol Ami to cancel a service or activity due to inclement weather or emergency the congregation’s president, vice president and/or the service/event leader has the responsibility of informing the community at least three hours in advance of the activity.
 The cancellation shall be posted on the Kol Ami website and emailed via the Kol Ami list-serve.
-Shabbat hosts, as listed here will be called by the individual cancelling the event.
+Shabbat hosts will be called by the individual cancelling the event.

 Kol Ami has implemented a revised policy with regard to home hosting, which will be called SHABBAT BABAYIT.
 This replaces what were previously known as alternative services.
 This policy formalizes some of the procedures surrounding the program and explains in more detail how it will work.